Associate Members Programme

 Who will the mentors be?

 All mentors will be from the Centre for Trials Research.
-They will have either taken part in the mentoring training that is currently being rolled out in CTR or they will have previously received training that meets the same learning outcomes..
-They will be selected by a matching process based on the mentees that apply and each mentor would only have one mentee from this Associate scheme at a time.
+They will have either taken part in the mentoring training that is delivered at CTR or they will have previously received training that meets the same learning outcomes..
+They will be selected by a matching process based on the mentees that apply and each mentor will have a maximum of two mentees from the Programme at a time.

 What criteria will be used to select Associate Members?

-Associate members will be selected based on the fit between their proposal and what the Centre is able to offer: Where we are unable to match a mentor with the applicants proposal we will offer feedback and signpost to other CTUs or potential opportunities elsewhere.
-We hope to attract a range of Associate Members from different professional backgrounds, at different points in their career from across Wales.
-Similarly we have promoted the mentoring training across all resource groups within CTR to support the staffs professional development and build our capacity to meet the needs of the Associates.
-The first year of the programme will give us an idea of the breadth of interest in the scheme and whether we need to actively promote it in particular stakeholder groups.
-If we have more applications than we can meet, then we will prioritise based on i) professional and geographical diversity ii) other available opportunities iii)people who do not currently work with the Centre.
+Associate members will be selected based on the fit between their proposal and what the Centre can offer: Where we are unable to match a mentor with the applicants' proposal we will offer feedback and signpost to other CTUs or potential opportunities elsewhere.
+We have attracted a range of Associate Members from different professional backgrounds, at different points in their career from across Wales and hope to continue to do so.
+Similarly, we have promoted mentoring training across all staff groups within CTR to support the staff’s professional development and build our capacity to meet the needs of the Associates.
+The first year of the programme has given us an idea of the breadth of interest in the scheme and we have been able to accommodate a wide scope of requests.
+If we are unable to make good matches due to mentor availability, we may suggest an enrolment with a later start date to enable the right support for you and our mentors.
+We are keen to encourage applications from those who have not worked with the Centre before but we are also happy to welcome familiar faces should capacity allow.

 Can you give examples of the types of things people might ask for?